WDI-SEA/notes/16-react/react-hooks/01-hooks-intro.md

 ### Learning Objectives

 *After this code-along section, you will be able to:*
-* Explain the difference between class-based and hooks-based components

 * Use the `useState` hook to access and set state
 * Use the `useEffect` hook to handle post-render effects